Rule inlining

 | ~1: split(x) { ~7: NIL | 7: Done. }* }

 With inlining: The FShapePieces rule is inlined, which combines all pieces into a single shape.
-With append the geometry is kept as is, which means the pieces are not connected via shared edges.
-To connect them and merge them into a single footprint polygon, the cleanupGeometry operation is used.
+With recompose the geometries of the subdivded shapes are automatically reconnected and the cleanupGeometry operation can be used to merge the pieces into a single footprint polygon.
 This results in a single extruded mass and a single joint roof.

 Init -->